Have you ever dreamed of traveling solo through China?

 And if you need more privacy, you can have your own room and still enjoy access to the shared facilities for friend-making time.

-6. Beware of scammers
+7. Beware of scammers

 Counterfeit notes are in circulation in China.
 Image by Ton Anurak on Shutterstock.

-You’ll find scammers in almost every country and as a solo traveler, you’ll be an easy target.
-Most scammers set up shop in the popular tourist cities like Shanghai and Beijing, but you need to be careful everywhere.
+Most scammers set up shop in the popular tourist cities like Shanghai and Beijing, but I suggest being careful everywhere when you travel.

 - Beware of anyone who comes up to you and speaks good English (Chinese people are usually pretty shy)